melchorlapinigjr/flutter_mel_store_app/README.md

     1. Main - branch for live and production app
     2. Develop - this where you will checkout branches for adding / modifying features, then once PR passed, the branch will be merge to develop.
 Testing app builds will be generate in this branch.

+## Running the project
+The app relies on some generated scripts and files so it is needed to run this command before running the application:
+- flutter pub run build_runner build --delete-conflicting-outputs

+### == E N J O Y ====

 ### Ideas for Improvement:
 - Implement language localization :)